cakephp/docs/en/controllers/components/authentication.rst

     Storage class to use for persisting user record.
 When using stateless authenticator you should set this to ``Memory``.
 Defaults to ``Session``. checkAuthIn
-    Name of event for which initial auth checks should be done.
+    Name of the event in which initial auth checks should be done.
 Defaults to ``Controller.startup``.
-You can set it to ``Controller.initialize`` if you want the check to be done before controller's ``beforeFilter()`` is run.
+You can set it to ``Controller.initialize`` if you want the check to be done before controller's ``beforeFilter()`` method is run.

 You can get current configuration values by calling ``$this->Auth->config()``::
 only the configuration option::